coolsnady/hcwallet/rpc/documentation/api.md

 ## `WalletLoaderService`

-The `WalletLoaderService` service provides the caller with functions related to the management of the wallet and its connection to the Decred network.
+The `WalletLoaderService` service provides the caller with functions related to the management of the wallet and its connection to the Hcd network.
 It has no dependencies and is always running.

 **Methods:**